 - News of the pump handle's removal had struck Rev. Whitehead as being a particularly foolish act.
 Snow's two-day analysis and waterborne theory did not square with the neighborhood that Henry knew.
 Snow had not seen a girl drink 17 quarts of pump water and survive.
-Henry had drank the well water with his brandy days prior.
 It would take some additional research but Whitehead was confident the pump would be exonerated in time.
 The foul air was the issue and miasmatists would be proven right in time.
 Snow's primary nemesis would be Henry Whitehead.
-The two protagonists explored Broad Street on separate but parallel tracks. - Whitehead would end up pursuing details of the Broad Street outbreak further than he ever imagined-further indeed than John Snow would venture. - In the days following, a Board of Health committee investigated the epidemic but then would not share the results with the local citizens, arguing "principally on the grounds that investigations of this kind were more valuable when independent." - So St. James formed a vestry committee of their own and asked Whitehead to join.
+The two protagonists explored Broad Street on separate but parallel tracks. - Whitehead would end up pursuing details of the Broad Street outbreak further than he ever imagined-further indeed than John Snow would venture.
+A Board of Health committee investigated the epidemic but then would not share the results with the local citizens, arguing "principally on the ground that investigations of this kind were more valuable when independent."
+So the vestry formed their own committee and asked Whitehead to join.
 They studied Snow's survey of the neighborhood but recognized he had not investigated the drinking habits of the neighborhood residents who had survived the epidemic.
 If that group used the pump, then the whole basis for Snow's theory would dissolve.
-Whitehead would track down more than 500 residents of Broad Street, more than half the population that lived there before the outbreak.
+Whitehead would track down more then 500 residents of Broad Street, more than half the population that lived there before the outbreak.